We aim to:

 We will deliver our requirements through a variety of compliantly procured, cost-effective contracts – these are arrangements that can be used across the WHOLE of CCC and in some cases, our partner councils (where identified) and will be in the format of:

-• call-off contracts – e.g. for stationery
+- call-off contracts – for example, for stationery

-• measured-term contracts – e.g. for maintenance
+- measured-term contracts – for example, for maintenance

-• framework agreements – e.g. for consultants
+- framework agreements – for example, for consultants

 Call-off contracts

 Call-off contracts cover requirements such as stationery, printing or ICT equipment requirements.
 These may be procured directly by us or from a framework.
-When we award these contracts we aim to use them for most of our requirements, subject to performance and availability.
+When we award these contracts, we aim to use them for most of our requirements, subject to performance and availability.

 Measured term contracts